African-American women in the civil rights movement

-African American women of the Civil Rights movement (1954–1968) played a significant role to its impact and success.
+African American women of the nonviolent civil rights movement (1954–1968) played a significant role to its impact and success.
 Women involved participated in sit-ins and other political movements such as the Montgomery Bus Boycott (1955).
 Organizations and other political demonstrations sparked change for the likes of equity and equality, women's suffrage, anti-lynching laws, Jim Crow Laws and more.

-African American women involved played roles in both leadership and supporting roles during the movement.
-Women including Rosa Parks, who led the Montgomery Bus Boycott, Diane Nash, the main organizer of the Nashville sit-ins, and Kathleen Cleaver, the first woman on the committee of the Black Panther Party.
+African American women attained important positions in both leadership and supporting roles during the movement, including Rosa Parks, who led the Montgomery Bus Boycott, Diane Nash, the main organizer of the Nashville sit-ins and the continuation of the Freedom Rides, and Ella Baker, the SCLC organizer who initiated the organizing meeting of SNCC.
 Lack of recognition to the African American women during the movement often stemmed from the issue of having to navigate both race and gender norms during the time period.
-It was only through sheer perseverance and strength were they able to make such detrimental achievements towards the movement.